paulodiovani/slides-docker-for-lazy-people/content.md

 ====

-By using Docker, software dependencies may be...
+With Docker, software dependencies may be...

 - Easy to setup and manage
 - Started with a single command